Results Registry

 How to Read These Records

-Test Type classifies the source of the result: External (independent mission or program), Internal (institute-run), Combination (multiple prior results synthesized), Thought Experiment (theoretical derivation only), or Lab (controlled experiment).
-Most COSMIC Framework results to date are External, which is the strongest validation category because the confirming program has no stake in the outcome.
+Test Type classifies the result source: External (independent mission or program), Internal (institute-run), Combination (multiple prior results synthesized), Thought Experiment (theoretical derivation), or Lab (controlled experiment).
+External is the strongest category because the confirming program has no stake in the outcome.

-Compliance indicates whether the result falls within the predicted range (Full), partially overlaps it (Partial), falls outside it (Null), or the test is still ongoing (Pending).
+Compliance indicates whether the result falls within the predicted range (Full), partially overlaps it (Partial), falls outside it (Null), or the test is ongoing (Pending).
 Delta is the quantitative difference between the central predicted value and the observed value.
 A small delta with full compliance is the strongest result.
-A large delta with partial compliance triggers a framework revision note.

-Control describes what the null hypothesis was and what alternative explanations existed for the result.
-Lessons Learned is the most important field for an evolving framework: it documents what the result changed about how the next prediction is formulated.
+Control describes the null hypothesis and what alternative explanations existed.
+Lessons Learned is the most important field for an evolving framework: it records what each result changed about how the next prediction is formulated.

 Confirmed